tomins/FinalYearProject/README.md

   -   - DONE Takes in a latLong of the users location and distance wanted
   -   - DONECompare distance and if less then the distance wanted then add it to the list of ParkingZones to return

+  Need to figure out how to get distance to be returned with each parkingZone